-The Scan Tool can retrieve a list of information (provided by the vehicle manufacturer), unique to the vehicle under test, from the vehicle's on-board computer.
+The Diagnostic Tool can retrieve a list of information (provided by the vehicle manufacturer), unique to the vehicle under test, from the vehicle's on-board computer.
 This information may include:

-- The vehicle's VIN number

-- The control module identification number

-- The vehicle's calibration ID(s).
-These IDs uniquely identify the software version(s) for the vehicle's control module(s).

-- The Vehicle's Calibration Verification Number(s) (CVNs) required by ODB2 regulations.
+- The vehicle's VIN number - The control module identification number - The vehicle's calibration ID(s).
+These IDs uniquely identify the software version(s) for the vehicle's control module(s). - The Vehicle's Calibration Verification Number(s) (CVNs) required by OBD2 regulations.
 CVNs are used to determine if emission-related calibrations for the vehicle under test have been changed.
 One or more CVNs may be returned by the vehicle's computer.

-- With the Scan Tool in OBD2 mode, press and release the M button.
+- With the Diagnostic Tool in OBD2 mode, press and release the M button.

 - The Main Menu displays.

-- Use the UP

-and DOWN

-buttons, as necessary, to highlight Vehicle Information, then press the ENTER

-button.

-- The Vehicle Info menu displays.
+- - The Vehicle Info menu displays.